-There are several moderate to large size water and sewer systems located in the areas with shaking over PGA > 0.10g:
+There are several moderate to large size water and sewer systems located in the areas with shaking of PGA over 0.10g:

-- City of NAPA.
+- City of NApa.
 Largest water distribution system.
 Covered in Section 4.1.

 - American Canyon.

 - City of Vallejo.

 - City of Sonoma Valley.

 - Small Rural Water System near Epicenter.

 - Department of Water Resources North Bay Aqueduct.